tidalcycles/vim-tidal/README.md

 This creates a tmux session with Vim and Tidal running on different panes.

-Then, use one of these key bindings to send lines to Tidal:
+Then, using one of these key bindings you can send lines to Tidal:

 * `<localleader>ss`: Send current inner paragraph (equivalent to doing `vip`).